grayTurtle01/CodeWars/README.md

 # CodeWars
-This is a repo for the Solved CodeWars Problems
+This is a repo for the Solved CodeWars Problems on JavaScript 🐱 💻 👍

 `print('hello CodeWars')`